msmk0/dfelibs/README.md

     dispatchr.add("a_function", func1);
     dispatchr.add("another_function", func2);

-and call them by name with list of string arguments:
+and call them by name with a list of string arguments:

     dispatchr.call("a_function", {"12", "0.23", "a message"});
     dispatchr.call("another_function", {"3.14", "23"});